karmab/kcli-ztp/README.md

 - libvirt daemon (with fw_cfg support)
 - two physical bridges:
     - baremetal with a nic from the external network
-    - provisioning with a nic from the provisioning network.
-Ideally assign it an ip of 172.22.0.1/24
 - If you're not running as root, configure extra permissions with `sudo setfacl -m u:$(id -un):rwx /var/lib/libvirt/openshift-images/*`

 Here's a script you can run on the provisioning node for that (adjust the nics variable as per your environment)